MrPickles/dotfiles/README.md

 in `.gitconfig`.

 ## Teardown
-To clean up the dotfiles, run the teardown script.
+To clean up the dotfiles, run the configuration script with the `clean` argument.
 It will remove all symlinks, but zsh and oh-my-zsh will be untouched.

 ```bash
 cd ~/.dotfiles